brave/brave-core/components/brave_ads/core/internal/targeting/geographical/subdivision/README.md

 # Subdivision Targeting

-Target ads to an area within a country.
+Subdivision targeting in the context of ads refers to the practice of delivering ads to users based on their geographical location at a more granular level than just the country.
+This could be a state, province, city, or even a specific neighborhood.

 See [ISO_3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) for a list of assigned subdivisions.